 At 60m wide, rock-free, and a million miles from Bondi – this beach defines the term ‘hidden gem’.
 Throw in calm waters and shade – this sandy stretch sure does deliver.
 As you sink your toes in, consider the traditional custodians owners of the land and how they might have experienced this place.

-Did you know?
-Guringai women would launch their stringybark canoes from the sands of Resolute Beach, fishing with lines made from twined hair and plant fibre.
+Did you know? the Aboriginal women of the area would launch their stringybark canoes from the sands of Resolute Beach, fishing with lines made from twined hair and plant fibre.
 It’s said they often sang as they fished.

 West Head Lookout